 godot.uwp.exe (or whatever your Godot executable is called).
 Also change

 the Godot executable is correctly called when the app starts.

 folder and there you can put either a

 files.
 After that, make sure to include it all with the "Add > Existing Item"

 To ease the workflow, you can open the "Solution Properties" and in the "Configuration" section untick the "Build" option for the app.
 You still have to build it at least once to generate some needed files, you can do so by right-clicking the project (not the solution) in the "Solution Explorer" and selecting "Build".

 Now you can just run the project and your app should open.
-You can use also the „Start Without Debugging” from the „Debug” menu (Ctrl+F5) to make it launch faster.
+You can also use the "Start Without Debugging" option from the "Debug" menu (or press Ctrl + F5) to make it launch faster.